Ilya Khrzhanovsky: Political views

 the Russian invasion of Ukraine.
 Subsequently, hundreds of Russian citizens have joined the appeal.
 Initially posted on the Facebook page of Mikhail Zygar, after 4 March 2022 when the 'fake news law' entered into force, the text was removed from the page as well as from some other online media.

 On 3 March 2022, commenting during a live broadcast on TV Rain channel about a Russian missile strike that hit Babyn Yar, Khrzhanovskiy said 'the whole of Ukraine has turned into Babi Yar'.

 The interview that Volodymyr Zelenskyy gave to the opposition Russian journalists on 27 March 2022 was arranged on Khrzhanovsky's initiative.

 In March 2024, the Russian Ministry of Justice added Ilya Khrzhanovsky to the list of foreign agents in Russia.
-In September 2024, Khrzhanovsky renounced to his Russian citizenship.
+In September 2024, Khrzhanovsky renounced his Russian citizenship.

 Criticism

 Since the Paris premiere of DAU in 2019 Khrzhanovsky's methods have been criticized, in particular from the point of view of engaging and working with non-actors.

 In April 2020 a draft presentation of the creative concept of BYHMC was leaked to the press that presented it as a final creative solution.
 This provoked a scandal; some public figures called for dismissal of Khrzhanovskiy, referring to the assumptions made about DAU project.
 The Head of Scientific Council Karel Berkhoff and the CEO Yana Bariniva left the project as a mark of protest against the approach reflected in the concept.
-In response, the Memorial Center issued a statement saying: 'All accusations addressed now to Ilya Khrzanovsky are made based on emotions and subjective thoughts built upon speculations and assumptions' and called the media and public to 'be objective and balanced'.
+In response, the Memorial Center issued a statement saying: 'All accusations addressed now to Ilya Khrzhanovsky are made based on emotions and subjective thoughts built upon speculations and assumptions' and called the media and public to 'be objective and balanced'.

 On 27 May 2020 The Jerusalem Post published an article by Khrzhanovskiy saying: 'This interpretation has no connection whatsoever to the artistic spirit that I am striving to embody in the project'.
 He also stressed that he stayed fully committed to the frame of historical narrative that had been elaborated by scholars and pointed at the difference between methods he had used when working on the DAU arthouse project and those appropriate for dealing with the memory of Babyn Yar tragedy.